 Platoro was not the first settlement in the area but it became the largest and thus the center of a district that saw peak periods of activity around 1888 and 1913.
 Some sources state that Platoro got started in the early 1880s, however no newspapers mention a town by that name until 1888, the same year that the Platoro post office was established.

-It is likely that prospectors were in the area for some time before Platoro got it's official start, but it wasn't until a mini-boom in 1888 that the town became official and took the name Platoro, which is taken from the two spanish words Plata for gold, and Oro for silver.
+It is likely that prospectors were in the area for some time before Platoro got it's official start, but it wasn't until a mini-boom in 1888 that the town became official and took the name Platoro, which is taken from the two spanish words Plata for silver, and Oro for gold.

 Platoro never became a large town and dwindled to just a handful of residents not long after the 1913 excitement.
 The post office closed in 1919.
 Platoro became a ghost town but was reborn as a small resort town owing to its location near Platoro Reservoir.